vacp2p/rfc/content/docs/rfcs/55/README.md

 - X3DH
 - Single Ratchet
-    - The single ratchet is used to encrypt the messages sent to the Organization.
+    - The single ratchet is used to encrypt the messages sent to the Community.
-    - The single ratchet is re-keyed when a peer is added/removed from the Organization.
+    - The single ratchet is re-keyed when a peer is added/removed from the Community.

 ## Wire format

 <!--
 The wire format is described first to give an overview of the protocol.
-It is referenced in the flow of organization creation and organization management.
+It is referenced in the flow of community creation and community management.
-More or less an intersection of https://github.com/status-im/specs/blob/403b5ce316a270565023fc6a1f8dec138819f4b0/docs/raw/organisation-channels.md and https://github.com/status-im/status-go/blob/6072bd17ab1e5d9fc42cf844fcb8ad18aa07760c/protocol/protobuf/communities.proto, but with changes to make it more generic.
+More or less an intersection of https://github.com/status-im/specs/blob/403b5ce316a270565023fc6a1f8dec138819f4b0/docs/raw/organisation-channels.md and https://github.com/status-im/status-go/blob/6072bd17ab1e5d9fc42cf844fcb8ad18aa07760c/protocol/protobuf/communities.proto,

 -->

 ```protobuf